 How do you give your blue collar workers access to essential intranet functionality?

-To combat this, we’ve designed our Unily Engage licensing option for our Unily product.
-For those who aren’t familiar with Unily, it’s our cloud-based Intranet-as-a-Service product that helps organisations adopt leading collaboration functionality in weeks, instead of years.
-Our core product, Unily Hub, integrates with Office 365, bringing all the different tools together into a seamless user interface, making the varying tools understandable for your users.
-As Unily is custom built as a standalone product separate from Office 365 and integrates using APIs, these integrations can be ‘switched off’ easily for the users who simply don’t need access to them.
+To combat this, we’ve designed our cloud-based Intranet-as-a-Service product that helps organisations adopt leading collaboration functionality in weeks, instead of years.
+Our product integrates with Office 365, bringing all the different tools together into a seamless user interface, making the varying tools understandable for your users.
+As Unily's platform is custom built as a standalone product separate from Office 365 and integrates using APIs, these integrations can be ‘switched off’ easily for the users who simply don’t need access to them.

-A Unily Engage user can login to the intranet on any device with their company or personal email, without an Office 365 license, and have access to:
+A user of our non-integrated internal communications platform can login to the intranet on any device with their company or personal email, without an Office 365 license, and have access to:

-- Personalised internal communications with the ability to comment and interact
+- Personalized internal communications with the ability to comment and interact

-- Social feeds and groups to get a feel for what’s going on across the organisation
+- Social feeds and groups to get a feel for what’s going on across the organization

 - Links to applications and tools i.e. for holiday booking or shift management systems